Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsubsection{UDA baselines}

 Only a handful of works have explored UDA for multi-task dense prediction~\cite{kundu2019adapt, lopes2023cross, bhattacharjee2022mult, bhattacharjee2023vision}.
-Among them, XTAM~\cite{lopes2023cross} and TAA~\cite{bhattacharjee2023vision} are representative studies that provide comprehensive evaluations on SYNTHIA$\rightarrow$Cityscapes (SYN$\rightarrow$CS) and Virtual KITTI2$\rightarrow$Cityscapes (VK2$\rightarrow$CS).
+Among them, XTAM~\cite{lopes2023cross} and VTAGML~\cite{bhattacharjee2023vision} are representative studies that provide comprehensive evaluations on SYNTHIA$\rightarrow$Cityscapes (SYN$\rightarrow$CS) and Virtual KITTI2$\rightarrow$Cityscapes (VK2$\rightarrow$CS).
 Their main contributions focus on mitigating cross-task interference through specialized decoder designs, while their UDA strategies are limited to adversarial learning.
 In Table~\ref{tab:main_comparison}, XTAM~\cite{lopes2023cross}, together with STL~\cite{vandenhende2021multi} and MTL~\cite{vandenhende2021multi}, adopts a DeepLab-V2 backbone (ResNet-101) but differs in decoder design (\textit{e.g.}, cross-task attention).
-MulT~\cite{bhattacharjee2022mult}, TAA~\cite{bhattacharjee2022mult}, and Swin~\cite{liu2021swin} employ Swin Transformer backbones~\cite{liu2021swin}, each introducing task-specific decoder mechanisms (\textit{e.g.}, task-adapted attention).
-Notably, STL, MTL, and Swin were not originally proposed for UDA; therefore, previous works~\cite{lopes2023cross, bhattacharjee2022mult} applied their UDA frameworks on top of these models for comparison, resulting in variants such as STL-UDA, MTL-UDA, and Swin-UDA.
+MulT~\cite{bhattacharjee2022mult}, VTAGML~\cite{bhattacharjee2022mult}, and Swin~\cite{liu2021swin} employ Swin Transformer backbones~\cite{liu2021swin}, each introducing task-specific decoder mechanisms (\textit{e.g.}, task-adapted attention).
+Notably, STL, MTL, and Swin were not originally proposed for UDA; prior works~\cite{lopes2023cross, bhattacharjee2022mult} therefore applied their UDA frameworks on top of these models for comparison, resulting in variants such as STL-UDA, MTL-UDA, and Swin-UDA.